vesterheim/vesterheim.github.io/norway-tours/upcoming/south-norway-iceland/index.md

 ---
+Update—this popular tour will be offered twice in 2016!
 Price and itinerary will be announced in the fall of 2015.

 During this incredible journey, experience the splendor of dramatic landscapes and the warm hearts of the people who live there.
 This tour will be a feast for the eyes as we explore the beautiful southern coastline of Norway, with waterfalls, mountains, and fjords, and the island country of Iceland, with geysers, glaciers, and volcanoes.
 Along the way, we’ll get to know the history and art of these areas, rich with tradition and culture.